What Are Problem-Solving Skills? Definitions and Examples

 There are several methods you can use to improve your problem-solving skills.
 Whether you are searching for a job or currently working, improving your problem-solving skills and associated abilities will help make you a strong candidate and employee.

-- Acquire more technical knowledge in your field.
-Depending on your industry, it may be easier to solve problems if you have a strong working technical knowledge.
+Depending on your industry, it may be easier to solve problems if you have strong working technical knowledge.
 You can more technical knowledge through additional coursework, training or practice.

 For example, in customer service you might find a scenario like, “How would you handle an angry customer?” or “How do you respond when a customer asks for a refund?”
 Practicing how you might handle these or other scenarios common in your industry can help you call upon solutions quickly when they arise on the job.